juliosantosjob/Bookstore-Tests-Functionals-Backend/README.md

 # Cypress-Tests-Functionals-Backend

-This is the backend of the BookStore project, intended for functional testing.
-It provides the necessary functionality to test the features of the BookStore application.
+## Description

+This is a backend testing automation project for the BookStore application, aiming to ensure that all critical parts of the application function correctly in different scenarios.
+It covers everything from user registration to book management.
+The idea is to create automated tests that verify if the system behaves as it should.

 ## Functional Requirements